jjzha/kompetencer/README.md

 The current weighted macro-F1 scores are *hardcoded* in the scripts, predictions can be found in `predictions/`

-### Licensing
-This work is licensed under a Creative Commons Attribution 4.0 International License.

 # Models

 All models used in this paper can be found at: https://huggingface.co/jjzha